St. Louis, MO Cost of Living (2026)

 Median Household Income: $54,000

-St. Louis has a cost of living index of 87, about 13% below the national average.
-The housing index is 68, well below the baseline.
-A one-bedroom apartment in St. Louis rents for around $850 to $1,200 per month, and median home prices in the city proper sit well below $200,000.
+St. Louis has a cost of living index of 89.4, about 10.6% below the national average.
+Housing runs below the national baseline, with a housing index of 78.8.
+Typical apartment rent is about $1,216 a month, and median home values are around $424,572.
+The median household income is approximately $54,000.
 The metro area's established suburbs carry higher values, but still significantly below coastal comparable markets.
-The median household income is approximately $52,000, and the city has faced economic challenges related to population decline and a shrinking tax base.
+The city has faced economic challenges related to population decline and a shrinking tax base.

 Missouri has a progressive income tax that tops out at 4.95%.
 St. Louis city collects its own earnings tax of 1% on residents and non-residents who work within the city limits.
 Residents of St. Louis County, which is a separate jurisdiction from the city, do not pay the city earnings tax.
 That distinction matters: some workers choose to live in the county specifically to avoid the city tax while still commuting in for work.
 Property taxes vary across the metro, with St. Louis City having higher effective rates than most surrounding counties.